Hospitals confront water shortages in winter storm aftermath

 Water was restored Thursday, and operations had returned to normal on Sunday, he said.
 The health system plans to look into installing more sophisticated backup systems, he said.

-Houston Methodist Hospital spokeswoman Gale Smith said water had been restored at two of the system’s community hospitals.
-The system is dealing with an influx of dialysis patients after their local centers closed, she added.
+Houston Methodist Hospital spokeswoman Gale Smith said water had been restored at two community hospitals in the system, which was dealing with an influx of dialysis patients after their local centers closed, she added.

 After temperatures plunged as much as 40 degrees below normal last week, the forecast for the Houston area called for a high of 65 degrees (18 degrees Celsius) on Sunday.
 The city lifted its boil-water advisory on Sunday afternoon.